-The following organizations are involved in handling certificates:
+The following organizations are involved when using certificate-based authentication:

-- Operator - · Technology providers integrating their applications with BSS - PSPs whose services are to be integrated with BSS for invoicing and payment collection. - Any other organization using Web service calls to or from BSS
+- Operator - · Technology providers integrating their applications with BSS - PSPs whose services are to be integrated with BSS for invoicing and payment collection. - Organizations integrating an external process control system. - · Any other organization using Web service calls to or from BSS